aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

     });
     ```

-It would sort the result set by the product status (descending) and the product ID.
+Here the result set is sorted by the product status (descending) and the product ID.

 !!! warning
     Don't forget to [nest the parameters](index.md#nested-parameters) if a prefix is sent in the meta data!